| In This Issue:FeedbackYour feedback is most welcome. Healing Points is here to serve your

 sugars--rose.
 According to the analysis, a higher average intake of simple

+sugars was the only dietary change associated with lower HDL.
 "Women who achieve a low-fat diet by substitution of simple sugar

 for dietary fat may be at risk of lowering their HDL cholesterol on such a

+diet," Bunyard and colleagues conclude.
 The researchers stress that the findings do not suggest that

 individuals avoid fruits and vegetables and note that more research is